ProteinsWebTeam/taxonomy-visualisation/README.md

 };
 ```

-   Note that all the `hitdist` arrays should have the same length thoughout the
+   Note that all the `hitdist` arrays should have the same length throughout the
    tree.

    All of the keys will be kept and made available as a Node's data.
 You can